 Embedded into the CCTV systems are many different Artificial Intelligence features and one of the most generally used features are the Virtual Trip Wires.
 These Virtual Trip Wires can be easily set up within any camera’s field of view and if a virtual tripwire is crossed it can also be set to trigger an event/alarm.
 It is simply a virtual line in the camera field of view.

-The clever nature of these models of systems lets you teach the system when a negative alarm is triggered, this can program the system to not send events/alarms the next time an animal or objects cross the tripwire.
+The clever nature of these models of systems lets you teach the system when a negative alarm is triggered, this can program the system to not send events/alarms the next time an animal or objects crosses the tripwire.

 These event alarms like the virtual tripwires can be set to only trigger an event alarm on scheduled days or times of the day.
-The advantage being that events/alarms will only be triggered and personnel be notified of an alarm when the construction site is not open or operational.
+The advantage is that events/alarms will only be triggered and personnel be notified of an alarm when the construction site is not open or operational.

 Motion sensors are a cost-effective solution and can be easily connected to the CCTV system.
 These PIR sensors use just a little energy and are so sensitive to any type of movement.
 It will send an alert to the CCTV system when the sensor tracks any movement to trigger an alarm that movement within a specific area has been detected.
 This lets the operator immediately access the smart viewing software of the CCTV system and observe cameras to where the motion has been detected.